12. Processing Data in Groups

 True Positive |

 Ideally, the number of false positives and false negatives should be as low as possible.
-The accuracy score only takes the raw number of true negatives (TN) and true positives (TP) into account and thus might not be a good metric in imbalanced classification problems.
+The accuracy score only takes the raw number of true negatives (TN) and true positives (TP) into account:

-Precision answers the question: If the classifier outputs \(1\), what is the probability that this is indeed true?
+Precision answers the question: If the classifier outputs 1, what is the probability that this is indeed true?

-C[1,1]/(C[1,1]+C[1,0]) # Precision
+C[1,1]/(C[1,1]+C[1,0]) # precision

-## 0.7250755287009063
+## 0.5827338129496403

-C[1,1]/(C[1,1]+C[0,1]) # Recall
+C[1,1]/(C[1,1]+C[0,1]) # recall

-## 0.6648199445983379
+## 0.4764705882352941

-Only 66% of the really bad wines will be filtered out by the classifier.
+Only 48% of the really bad wines will be filtered out by the classifier.

 C[1,1]/(C[1,1]+0.5*C[0,1]+0.5*C[1,0]) # F